 As a grandparent, it can be difficult to have your voice heard during your child's divorce.
 For grandparents seeking visitation rights, it is important to obtain the advice of a lawyer before making a decision as to whether to proceed with a petition or not.
 There have been recent modifications regarding grandparent visitation by the Florida Supreme Court.
 It has been decided that a healthy and well-maintained family has the right to bar grandparent visitation if they wish.
 That is why it is so important you retain counsel throughout this challenging and complex time.

-Reach out to a Jacksonville family law attorney from Charles E. Willmott, P.A. today!
+Reach out to a grandparents' rights lawyer in Jacksonville today at Charles E. Willmott, P.A.!

 Factors the Courts Consider